kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 #### Integration tests
-Integration tests will be executed against mocked clients for RayClusters that will provide predefined responses and allow to test various scenarios, including situations like:
+Integration tests will be executed against mocked clients for Jobs that will provide predefined responses and allow to test various scenarios, including situations like:

-* RayCluster has a scale up, workload slices get created, pods are gated
+* Job has a scale up, workload slices get created, pods are gated
-* RayCluster has a scale up, gated pods are admitted, pods get ungated and assigned same flavors as parent workload
+* Job has a scale up, gated pods are admitted, pods get ungated and assigned same flavors as parent workload
 * Workload slices are correctly folded and deleted
-* RayCluster has a scale down, Workload spec reflects podset count values
+* Job has a scale down, Workload spec reflects podset count values
-* When Kueu preempt a resized RayCluster, it should preempt it as a whole
+* When Kueu preempt a resized Job, it should preempt it as a whole

 ### Graduation Criteria
 <!--